caoruikai/Learn-Use-Create/udacity-NLP/lecture-notes.md

 - document-term matrix
     - columns: terms in vocabulary in some order.
 Each column is a term
     - rows: each document is a row
-    - values: term frequency in the document
+    - values: term frequency in the document, or P(t|d) - probability of term occurence in each document
 - compare documents (rows)
     - dot product between each row = a . b: a measure of similarity between documents with a flaw: since only overlapping terms contribute to the calculation, both similar and distinct pairs of documents may have same dot product.
     - cosine similarity = a . b / ||a||.||b||: cosine of the angle between the two vectors (rows)